 Anyhow, I decided to put Vitress to the test this weekend, starting with Vitress Hair Polish Strengthening.
 I wasn’t really going outdoors and I didn’t really need all-day scented hair so I decided to go with this one.
 I immediately dispensed the product right after I got out of the shower.

-I used maybe a 1-peso coin sized amount to cover my hair’s entire length.
+A 1-peso coin sized amount was enough to cover my hair’s entire length.
 The first thing I noticed was its detangling powers.
 Wow!
 Not even expensive oils in the P1k+ range have been able to completely detangle my hair.
 I was floored that this P35 product was able to do it!
 My hair was incredibly easy to comb through!

 My hair was still manageable after it had dried.
 Nice!